Best Film for the Fuji AX

 The ISO (ASA) on the Fuji AX needs to be set manually.
 Which means DX-coding isn’t going to matter.

 There are only a few choices for where to have film processed.
 For a more comprehensive explanation of the choices go look at my guide on Where to Develop Film.

 WARNING: Big box stores and pharmacies have ceased developing film locally.
 They ship film off-site to be processed by a third party.
 As a consequence, you will not get your negatives back.

 - Pharmacy or Big Box Store

-Take into account that you are limited to 100-foot rolls of black & white film.
-This is due to the fact black & white film is much easier and cheaper to process yourself.
+Bear in mind that you’re limited to 100 foot rolls of black & white film.
+This is in part because black & white film is quite a bit easier and more affordable to process at home.

 It is possible to develop and digitize film yourself.
 In fact it’s a great way to lower your costs so you can shoot more film with your Fuji AX.